skypjack/entt/docs/md/resource.md

 Examples are loading everything on start, loading on request, predictive loading, and so on.

-`EnTT` doesn't pretend to offer a _one-fits-all_ solution for the different cases.<br/>
+`EnTT` does not pretend to offer a _one-fits-all_ solution for the different cases.<br/>
 Instead, the library comes with a minimal, general purpose resource cache that might be useful in many cases.